COVID-19 Frequently Asked Questions

 Here is an excellent link to many questions regarding the vaccine:

-2) I am pregnant or breast feeding and soon to be eligible for the vaccine, should I get it?
+2) I am pregnant or breast feeding, should I get it?

 There is currently no safety data for covid vaccine for pregnant and lactating women, as they were not included in the initial trials.
-Limited data in animal studies have showed no safety concerns.
-Studies in pregnant patients are planned.
-Based on current knowledge, mRNA vaccines are unlikely to post a risk to mother or baby because they are not live vaccines.
-The mRNA in the vaccine is quickly degraded by normal cellular function.
+Data from animal studies have showed no safety concerns.
+Studies in pregnant patients have started.
+As of March 30,000 pregnant women have received the vaccine and post vaccine follow up has not shown any safety concerns.
+Based on current knowledge, mRNA and DNA vaccines are unlikely to pose a risk to mother or baby because they are not live vaccines.
+The mRNA and DNA in the vaccines is quickly degraded by normal cellular function.

 Other factors to weigh when deciding to get the vaccine while pregnant include the level of covid 19 transmission in our community, your personal risk of exposure to covid, any additional health issues you may have that might increase your risk of severe covid illness (age, obesity, high blood pressure, diabetes, etc)

-Similarly, there are no data on the vaccine in breastfeeding women. mRNA vaccines are not thought to be a risk to the breastfeeding infant.
+Similarly, there are no data on the vaccine in breastfeeding women.
+Neither DNA or mRNA vaccines are not thought to be a risk to the breastfeeding infant.